 Dangerous organizations are becoming more emboldened in their cyberattacks.
 Armed with an arsenal of powerful malware tools, expertise of their […]

-Frederick, Md.
-[December 11, 2024] — Edgewater Federal Solutions, Inc. (“Edgewater”), a leading enterprise IT, cybersecurity, and systems engineering provider […]
+Edgewater Federal Solutions, Inc. (“Edgewater”), a leading enterprise IT, cybersecurity, and systems engineering provider for the U.S. Government, announces that […]

 Frederick, Md.
-[December 4, 2024] – Edgewater Federal Solutions, Inc. (“Edgewater”), a leader in enterprise IT, cybersecurity, and systems engineering […]
+[February 26, 2025] — Edgewater Federal Solutions, Inc. (“Edgewater”), a leading enterprise IT, cybersecurity, and systems engineering provider […]

 Our People…Your Edge